 Our units allow for the cooling of selected zones within a building

-Automatic opening of ducts avoids cold air entering during winter and prevents hot air escaping from inside
+Automatic opening of ducts avoids cold air from entering during winter and prevents hot air escaping from the inside

 Smart City Cooler control lets you remotely control up to 10 units at a time, allowing you to change temperature and humidity, adjust drainage times and immediately identify potential faults

 Green and cost-efficient cooling unit ideal for industrial spaces.
 Max. air flow of 18,000m³/h and axial inverter fan.

 Green and cost-efficient cooling unit ideal for industrial areas.
 Max. air flow 18,000m³/h, centrifugal inverter fan.

 Why clean air flow is good for business

 Is it time to rethink climate control in your facility?

 The multi-purpose power of Biocool’s evaporating cooling systems.